-- 1. Find the material you want to borrow on Southern's On-line Library Catalog: http://southernwv.edu/library. - 2.
-Complete a Southern Interlibrary Loan Request Form and submit it to Dominic Phillips, Associate Dean of Academics and Assessment at Eastern, Telephone: 304/434-8000 Ext.
-9271 - 3.
-Give your Southern Interlibrary Loan Request Form to the Dean, Telephone: (304) 434-8000 Ext.
-9271 Email: dominic.phillips@easternwv.edu. - 4.
-Within a week, your requested material is mailed to Eastern and can be picked up by contacting Dominic; Phone: 304/434-8000 Ext.
-9271 Email: dominic.phillips@easternwv.edu. - 5.
-Please return your requested material five days before its due date because Eastern is responsible for return shipment and overdue fines.
+1. Find the material you want to borrow on Southern's On-line Library Catalog: http://southernwv.edu/library.

+2. Complete a Southern Interlibrary Loan Request Form and submit it to Dominic Phillips, Associate Dean of Academics and Assessment at Eastern, Telephone: 304/434-8000 Ext.
+9271

+Give your Southern Interlibrary Loan Request Form to the Division Chair for General Studies, Telephone: (304) 434-8000 Ext.
+9271 Email: dominic.phillips@easternwv.edu.
+Within a week, your requested material is mailed to Eastern and can be picked up by contacting the Division Chair for General Studies.
+Phone: 304/434-8000 Ext.
+9271 Email: dominic.phillips@easternwv.edu.

+5. Please return your requested material five days before its due date because Eastern is responsible for return shipment and overdue fines.
 You are responsible for all late fees, special mailing fees to meet due dates, or replacement costs for materials not returned.
 A hold is placed on your student record for all past due materials.